-Over the past three decades, intensive genetic selection for high milk yield in dairy cattle has led to a pronounced energy deficit postpartum and a decline in fertility [1, 2].
-This occurs because negative energy balance (NEB) takes place when nutrient requirements for maintenance and lactation exceed dietary intake [3].
+All experimental protocols were approved by the Animal Care and Use Committee of the College of Agiculture and Life Sciences at the University of Wisconsin-Madison (ACUC no.A005802). dietary intake [3].
 Cows experiencing NEB in late gestational and early lactation are particularly at risk of metabolic disorders due to utilization of body fat as a source of energy, leading to an elevation of circulating ketone bodies concentration in the bloodstream.
 Subclinical ketosis (SCK) is a prevalent metabolic disorder in high-producing dairy cows, characterized by increased concentrations of ketone bodies in the blood without clinical signs of ketosis [4].
-The gold standard diagnostic test for SCK is the measurement of a beta-hydroxybutyric acid (BHBA) in serum/plasma [5, 6] and cows with a BHBA concentration of 1.2 to 2.9 mmol/L are considered to have SCK [6].
-The average incidence of SCK within the first weeks of lactation ranges from 26 to 56% [7, 8].
+The gold standard diagnostic test for SCK is the measurement of a beta-hydroxybutyric acid (BHBA) in serum/ plasma [5,6] and cows with a BHBA concentration of 1.2 to 2.9 mmol/L are considered to have SCK [6].
+The average incidence of SCK within the first weeks of lactation ranges from 26% to 56% [7,8].
 Additionally, Cows with higher milk production were at increased risk for hyperketonemia (HYK), while cows with a body condition score (BCS) of 4 or higher before calving or those that lost more body condition during the transition period were more likely to develop HYK, emphasizing the importance of avoiding over-conditioning of cows during the dry period and excessive BCS loss during the transition period [9].

-Interestingly, SCK has a negative association on reproductive performance, including an increased calving to first estrus, first insemination, and pregnancy intervals [2, 10].
+Interestingly, SCK has a negative association on reproductive performance, including an increased calving to first estrus, first insemination, and pregnancy intervals [2,10].
 Specifically, SCK cows are less likely to become pregnant after first insemination and produced less milk [11-13].

 Loor and colleagues reported that 2,415 genes were altered in liver from periparturient dairy cows undergoing nutrition-induced ketosis, and the genes were associated with oxidative phosphorylation, protein ubiquitination, cytokine signaling, fatty acid uptake/transport, fatty acid oxidation, cholesterol metabolism, growth hormone signaling, proton transport, and fatty acid desaturation [14].
 Additionally, the proteome analysis in feed-deprived dairy cows revealed that altered proteins are involved in fatty acid oxidation, glycolysis, electron transfer, protein degradation, antigen processing, cytoskeletal rearrangement, and cholesterol transport [15].
 However, our understanding of polymorphisms within genes linked to SCK, which could aid in the removal of cows with SCK-susceptible genotypes from the breeding population, remains limited.
-This is due to the low heritability range (0.01~0.16) of the trait and the challenges associated with detecting the phenotypic trait.
-Nonetheless, it's noteworthy that a reference population, utilizing blood BHB concentration measurements, has the potential to estimate hyperketonemia breeding values for a genomic selection program [16, 17].
+This is due to the low heritability range (0.01-0.16) of the trait and the challenges associated with detecting the phenotypic trait.
+Nonetheless, it's noteworthy that a reference population, utilizing blood beta-hydroxybutyrate (BHB) concentration measurements, has the potential to estimate HYK breeding values for a genomic selection program [16,17].

-In this study, we conducted a SNP (single nucleotide polymorphism)-based gene-set enrichment analysis (GSEA) to identify candidate genes associated with SCK.
+In this study, we conducted a single nucleotide polymorphism (SNP)-based gene-set enrichment analysis (GSEA) to identify candidate genes associated with SCK.
 We first compared allele frequencies of each SNP between the SCK and non-SCK control groups using genome-wide association studies (GWAS).
 Subsequently, we used GSEA to better understand the association of genes with SCK susceptibility by identifying biological process or functional pathways.
 GSEA is a powerful analytical method for interpreting multiple contributing factors affecting complex traits and diseases that can be regulated by different combinations of mutations among different genes within biological groupings [18-20].
 The identification of genetic markers and putative biomarker genes using GWAS-GSEA would contribute to successful breeding programs of dairy cattle and provide early and accurate diagnosis in terms of SCK susceptibility.